HKU-BIOF3002/Demo-template/README.md

 # README

-## Instructions for making pull request
+## Instructions for setting up Git repository assignment and pull request

 This README provides step-by-step instructions for making your first pull request on the CPOS server